mikespe/jasminetesting/README.md

 # Obstacles

-Async requests were tricky to test for
+Async requests were tricky to test for.